MaramAlossaimi/MaramAlossaimi/content/authors/admin/_index.md

     algebras and some of simple Poisson finite dimensional $A$-modules.
 We present the containment from Poisson prime ideals for each subcase in figures.
 This work has been done under the supervision of Prof. Vladimir Bavula.
 # Interests to show in About widget
 interests:
+- Group Theory
-- Rings thoery
+- Rings Theory
 - Commutative Algebras
-- Poisson algebras
+- Poisson Algebras
-- Algebras
+- Non-commutative Algebras

 # Education to show in About widget
 education: